The one thing that helped me get a Job: Activating my Network.

 This is a good list of valuable folks.
-Remember, you are trying to find out about the inside jobs that will not be advertised.
+Remember, you are trying to discover the inside jobs that will not be advertised.
 Often, these jobs are unavailable to most folks, but if you have an excellent insider, you may be able to work around that (keep that in mind).

 Job Searching Isn’t Easy

 Job searching is hard these days (I knew of what I spoke), but nothing worth having will come quickly now.

 Activate your networkbefore you think you need them.
 It is just being prudent.